 Electrolytes and Minerals

 Minerals can be classified into major minerals and trace minerals.
 Deficiencies in major minerals can occur when feeding non-traditional diets.
-All-meat or raw feeding without bones can lead to calcium and phosphorus deficiencies.
+All meat or raw feeding without bones can lead to calcium and phosphorus deficiencies.
 In the case of such diets, it is recommended to add bone or bone meal.
-However, when feeding breed-specific diets or high-quality commercial diets this shouldn't be an issue.
+However, feeding breed-specific or high-quality commercial diets shouldn’t be an issue.
 No deficiencies in other major minerals like sodium, potassium, and chloride have ever been reported in working dogs.

-Also, the main way your dog cools itself during exercise is through panting.
+The main way your dog cools itself during exercise is through panting.
 Panting does not lead to a loss of electrolytes like sweating in humans does.
 Therefore, electrolyte supplementation is neither necessary nor beneficial.
-In addition, no deficiencies of trace minerals like copper, zinc, iron, manganese, iodine, or selenium in athletic canine have been reported and as such supplementation of those is also not necessary.
+In addition, athletic canines have no reported deficiencies in trace minerals like copper, zinc, iron, manganese, iodine, or selenium.
+As such, supplementation of those is also not necessary.

-Vitamins are classified as either fat-soluble or water-soluble and required for normal energy metabolism.
-Most pet foods contain these vitamins far above the required minimums so there is no need for additional supplementation.
+Vitamins are classified as either fat-soluble or water-soluble and are required for normal energy metabolism.
+Most pet foods contain these vitamins far above the required minimums, so there is no need for additional supplementation.

 Omega-3 Fatty Acids

-Significant attention with respect to decreasing the clinical signs associated with osteoarthritis, reducing inflammation, supporting joint and muscle recovery after activities, and improving overall well-being in dogs.
+Significant attention concerning decreasing the clinical signs associated with osteoarthritis, reducing inflammation, supporting joint and muscle recovery after activities, and improving overall well-being in dogs.
 Omega-3 fatty acids are polyunsaturated fatty acids.
 All working dogs—but geriatric dogs in particular—benefit from supplementation.
-EPA and DHA are found in fish oils and combined EPA and DHA supplementation of roughly 2.5 to 4.0 g/1000 kcal in a diet for older dogs is recommended.
+EPA and DHA are found in fish oils, and combined EPA and DHA supplementation of roughly 2.5 to 4.0 g/1000 kcal in a diet for older dogs is recommended.
 One study of a therapeutic joint diet found the greatest benefit in 7.5 g/1000 kcal of EPA and DHA.
-When supplementing fish oil keep in mind that this increases caloric intake and adjustments to the base diet are sensible.
-Fish oil contains about 9 calories per gram and one teaspoon adds approximately 45 calories to the diet.
+When supplementing fish oil, keep in mind that this increases caloric intake and adjustments to the base diet are sensible.
+Fish oil contains about nine calories per gram, and one teaspoon adds approximately 45 calories to the diet.
 A good product is Nordic Naturals Omega-3 Pet Oil Supplement.

 - Musher’s Secret Pet Paw Protection Wax